Eddie Gillette: 1912 season

 One syndicated article on Gillette reported:"Western football critics are of the opinion that if Eddie Gillette, the Badgers' star quarterback keeps up his brilliant work he will surely be the selection for the position on the mythical All-American eleven.
 No quarterback in the East or West has performed as well as Wisconsin's signal giver.
 In the game with Northwestern which the Badgers won by the score of 56 to 0, Gillette was the bright star.
 His ninety yard run in the last period of the game through the entire purple team was the most brilliant play of the game.
 Near the close of the first quarter Gillette broke away for a fifty yard run, carrying the ball to Northwestern's twenty yard line. ...
 In the game with Purdue, Gillette was the individual star.
 His most brilliant accomplishment was a sixty five yard run for a touchdown at the opening of the second quarter."

 At the end of the 1912 season, Gillette was selected as a first-team All-American quarterback by syndicated sports writer Tommy Clark and Alfred S. Harvey of the Milwaukee Free Press.
 He was also unanimously selected as the first-team quarterback by the various experts picking All-Western teams, including Walter Eckersall, the Chicago Record-Herald, the Milwaukee Free Press, and the Milwaukee Sentinel.

 When Gillette was completely omitted from the All-American teams selected by Eastern football expert Walter Camp (whose omission of Western players was an ongoing subject of controversy), Wisconsin supporters "sneered at the idea that Camp had found three better quarterbacks than Wisconsin's brilliant Eddie Gillette."
 One writer described Gillette's contributions in 1912 as follows:"Eddie Gillette, Wisconsin's great quarterback, is rated as one of the best who has ever been seen in the west and he has been on every All-Conference and All-Western team which has been picked.
 The Badger star played his first year at quarter this fall having previously been a halfback and he more than made good, proving to be a great ___ a good field general and a reliable and brilliant man to carry the ball.
 Gillette's playing should entitle him to a place on the All-American as he seems to be better than any quarterback on any of the eastern elevens."

-Later years
+Later life

 In 1913, after graduating from Wisconsin, he was hired as a coach at Louisville Manual Training School.
 In 1914, he was hired as the coach at Batavia High School in Batavia, Illinois.
 As of January 1915, Gillette was assistant engineer of the Aurora, Elgin & Chicago railroad.
 At that time, he was reported to be in negotiations with Joe Tinker to play as a pitcher for Tinker's Chicago Whales baseball team in the Federal League.
 After graduating from Wisconsin in 1913, Gillette pitched many games for Illinois teams and "beat some of the best pitchers in the 'Three-Eye League'."